lpavliuk/libnss-http/README.md

 # libnss HTTP Request

-The custom NSS for SFTP/SSH authorisation.
+The custom NSS for Linux (SFTP/SSH/FTP/etc.) authorisation.
 Makes request to an HTTP/API endpoint to get a passwd entry.

 ### Compile and install
 ```shell